-š Get Race Ready: Your Guide to Feeling Confident and Prepared on Race Day
+š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 - sparklefitnz

 Whether itās your first race or your fifth, feeling calm and confident on race day comes down to one thing: preparation.
-From nailing your long runs to knowing how to fuel properly, this guide gives you practical tips to help you arrive at the start line of the Gazley Volkswagen Wellington Marathon ready to enjoy the day (and maybe even surprise yourself!).
+From nailing your long runs to knowing how to fuel properly, this guide gives you practical, evidence-based tips to help you arrive at the start line of the Gazley Volkswagen Wellington Marathon on 28 June 2026Ā ready to enjoy the day (and maybe even surprise yourself!).

 1. Practice Makes Prepared

-The taperĀ is when you reduce training volume to allow your body to absorb the work and arrive at the start line fresh, strong, and ready to go.
+The taper is when you reduce training volume to allow your body to absorb the work and arrive at the start line fresh, strong, and ready to go.

 How Tapering Works